Deng Xiaoping: Education and early career

 In the summer of 1919, Deng graduated from the Chongqing School.
 He and 80 schoolmates travelled by ship to France (travelling steerage) to participate in the Diligent Work-Frugal Study Movement, a work-study program in which 4,001 Chinese would participate by 1927.
 Deng, the youngest of all the Chinese students in the group, had just turned 15.
 Wu Yuzhang, the local leader of the Movement in Chongqing, enrolled Deng and his paternal uncle, Deng Shaosheng, in the program.
 Deng's father strongly supported his son's participation in the work-study abroad program.
 The night before his departure, Deng's father took his son aside and asked him what he hoped to learn in France.
 He repeated the words he had learned from his teachers: "To learn knowledge and truth from the West in order to save China."
 Deng was aware that China was suffering greatly, and that the Chinese people must have a modern education to save their country.

-In December 1920 a French packet ship, the André Lyon, sailed into Marseille with 210 Chinese students aboard including Deng.
+On 19 October 1920, a French packet ship, the André Lebon, sailed into Marseille with 210 Chinese students aboard including Deng.
 The sixteen-year-old Deng briefly attended middle schools in Bayeux and Châtillon, but he spent most of his time in France working, including at a Renault factory and as a fitter at the Le Creusot Iron and Steel Plant in La Garenne-Colombes, a north-western suburb of Paris where he moved in April 1921.
-Coincidentally, when Deng's later political fortunes were down and he was sent to work in a tractor factory in 1974 during the Cultural Revolution, he found himself a fitter again and proved to still be a master of the skill.
+Coincidentally, when Deng's later political fortunes were down and he was sent to work in a tractor factory in 1969 during the Cultural Revolution, he found himself a fitter again and proved to still be a master of the skill.

 In La Garenne-Colombes Deng met future CCP leaders Zhou Enlai, Chen Yi, Nie Rongzhen, Li Fuchun, Li Lisan and Li Weihan.
 In June 1923 he joined the Chinese Communist Youth League in Europe.
-In the second half of 1924, he joined the Chinese Communist Party and became one of the leading members of the General Branch of the Youth League in Europe.
+In the second half of 1924, he joined the Chinese Communist Party and became one of the leading members of the Youth League in Europe.
 In 1926 Deng traveled to the Soviet Union and studied at Moscow Sun Yat-sen University, where one of his classmates was Chiang Ching-kuo, the son of Chiang Kai-shek.